CognitiveScale/cortex-certifai-examples/notebooks/README.md

 # Cortex Certifai Notebooks
-This directory contains *Jupyter notebooks* demonstrating various Certifai capabilities in a *notebook* environment.
+This directory contains *Jupyter notebooks* illustrating how to use Certifai in a notebook environment.

 ### Analyze Feature Usage